biy11/ROS2/README.md

 # ROS2
-ROS 2 repository to unify work done at university and at home
+ROS 2 repository to unify work done at university and at home.

+@dev Bilal Yousufzai (bilalyousufzai28@gmail.com)